 - Attach all the Technical Queries, Justification letters, Deviation & Clarification lists.

-- All vendor deviations to be approved by the Client.
+- All vendor deviations are to be approved by the Client.

 - Delivery time to be mentioned.

-- Technical Acceptance or Rejection against each vendor to be mentioned.
+- Technical Acceptance or Rejection against each vendor is to be mentioned.

 - Issue TBE for Client Comments & Approval

-- TBE (Approved for Purchase) to be issued to procurement for Commercial Acceptance.
+- TBE (Approved for Purchase) is to be issued to procurement for Commercial Acceptance.

-- After finalization of Vendor, Purchase Specification to be issued to a particular vendor
+- After finalization of the Vendor, Purchase Specifications are to be issued to a particular vendor

 Guide for Vendor Drawing Review

-The following points to be kept in mind while Reviewing the vendor drawings
+The following points are to be kept in mind while Reviewing the vendor drawings

 - Vendor drawing to be reviewed with respect to Purchase Specifications.

-- Any design change at this stage will be an additional activity to the Vendor which may incur an additional cost.
+- Any design change at this stage will be an additional activity for the Vendor which may incur an additional cost.

-- Drawings to be reviewed based on technical requirements and to be commented on accordingly.
+- Drawings are to be reviewed based on technical requirements and to be commented on accordingly.

-- Normally each organization has its own checklists for vendor drawing review and those to be followed with close attention to avoid any major mistake.
+- Normally each organization has its own checklists for vendor drawing review and those are to be followed with close attention to avoid any major mistakes.